potterheadgryffin/ModerateBuildingStock/README.md

 Description of files are as follow:
 1. BrusselsIWEC.epw: EnergyPlus weather file required for simulation in E+UseCase.ipynb.
-2. E+UseCase.ipynb: Use this notebook to run your first E+ simulation (Dependencies:
+2. E+UseCase.ipynb: Use this notebook to run your first E+ simulation (Dependencies: HPSFD.idf and BrusselsIWEC.epw).
+Make sure to set the path for your .idd file (E+ installation directory in your local computer).
+3. EnergyPlusParametricRuns.ipynb: Use this notebook to change building parameters in your idf file and run N number of simulations (Dependencies: PVHPSFD and